 The intraocular implant is a lens made of plexiglass, silicone or hydrogel, and that is placed inside the eye to better converge the light rays.
 This intervention aims to correct intense visual defects or to treat cataract disease.

 - Severe ametropia (myopia, hyperopia, astigmatism) that is impossible to be treated with glasses or traditional lenses;

 The surgeon makes a small 2 to 3 mm incision for soft lenses, and 6 mm for hard lenses, in order to introduce the intraocular implant.
 It is usually done under local anesthesia, on an outpatient basis (the patient leaves the same day).

 The success rate of this operation varies depending on the type of eye disease the patient is suffering from.
-Typically, the average rate is 90%.
+Typically, the average rate in our clinics in Turkey is 90%.